AdobeDocs/campaign-web.en/help/v8/campaign-web-home.md

 <!--TO REMOVE ABOVE-->

 We are thrilled to introduce the new version of Adobe Campaign Web User Interface.
 Our latest release is packed with intuitive features designed to simplify the creation of personalized cross-channel campaigns, drive exceptional results, and give you a competitive advantage across all channels.
 This new modern UI simplifies marketing campaign design and delivery, and brings consistency, along with other Adobe solutions, including Adobe Experience Platform.

->[!AVAILABILITY]
-> Adobe Campaign Web is currently in Limited Availability (LA) version.
-Access is restricted to a small set of LA customers.
-Please be aware that product interface, capabilities and usage flows can change without notice.

 ## What's New